Skip to main content

 About the Programme

-In mid-2023, the National Quality and Patient Safety Directorate established a two-year programme of work to design, develop, communicate and champion a National Improvement Programme in Wound Management.
+In mid-2023, the National Quality and Patient Safety established a two-year programme of work to design, develop, communicate and champion a National Improvement Programme in Wound Management.
 The programme is co-funded by the Office of the Nursing and Midwifery Services Director (ONMSD).

 This programme seeks to enable services to optimise the quality of care and outcomes for people with, or at risk of, chronic wounds.
 The project team use quality improvement and project management methodologies to achieve its goals.